iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 docker run image_name [command]
 ```

-- To make this change permanenet we need to create another image from the base image and mention the command.
+- To make this change permanent we need to create another image from the base image and mention the command.

 First way is to mention the **CMD**.
 In this case the entire command have to be mentioned.